-A fact most people don’t consider is that medicine taken by a nursing mom can pass through her milk and interact with medicine taken by her baby.
+A fact most people don’t consider is that taking medicine while breastfeeding means that it can pass through a mom’s milk and interact with medicine taken by her baby.
 If the pediatrician doesn’t know the mom is on medicine, or if the mother’s doctor doesn’t know the baby is on medicine, it’s incredibly easy for an interaction to happen.
 Make sure if you and your baby are both taking medicine, that the doctors are aware of all prescriptions.

 The wrong combination of drugs could kill your child.
 Please don’t overlook this question.